-80,000 people live in this rugged terrain in Tamil Nadu, 37 miles from Vellore and their history, extreme poverty and poor road access mean that their health, literacy and development indicators are tragically low.
+The people of this particular area are known as ‘Malayalis’ meaning ‘people of the hills’.
+Their history, extreme poverty and poor road access mean that their health, literacy and development indicators are tragically low, compared to those living on the plains.
 Most people are small-scale subsistence farmers or land labourers.
 Due to poor conditions, many migrate to find seasonal farming work in nearby districts, taking the children with them who then miss school for extended periods.

-In November Dr Koppada RajaRatnam, one of our Trustees who is leading on Jawadhi Hills for Friends of Vellore UK, visited the area to see how the money we raise might be best used.
+In November 2016 Dr Koppada RajaRatnam, one of our Trustees who is leading on Jawadhi Hills for Friends of Vellore UK, visited the area to see how the money we raise might be best used.
 You can read his report here.